-The drawing shows a new 4m wide Signal Controlled Toucan crossing of Coast Road, approximately 50m east of the Ocean Drive junction.
-The L-shaped Red Blister Tactile Paving is shown at the pedestrian crossing and proposed crossing is at carriageway level with drop kerbs.
-Hazard/Ladder & Tramline Paving is shown at the proposed points of transition east of the crossing.

-The drawing shows proposal to retain the entrance to Ocean View as per existing with exception that the shared facility will be provided in front of this entrance.
-Tactile paving is shown either side of this entrance.

-The cross-section E-E is marked to the west of the proposed crossing.
-The cross section shows that there will be 4m wide Shared Facility with 0.5m hard/soft landscaping buffer along the northern edge of Coast Road in this location.
-The cross section shows that the existing footpath to the south of Coast Road is 2.6m at this location and will be widened in proximity of the proposed crossing.
-The cross section also shows that the road carriageway lanes are proposed to be 3.25m wide, ie. Carriageway width will be 6.5m in total.
+The cross-section E-E is marked across Coast Road at a location circa 5m west of the proposed Toucan crossing.
+The cross section shows that there will be a 4m wide Shared Facility along the northern side of Coast Road separated from the carriageway by a 0.5m wide buffer (hard/soft landscaping).
+The cross section shows that the existing footpath on the southern side of Coast Road is 2.6m wide at this location and will be widened both at this location and over a short length in the vicinity of the proposed Toucan crossing.
+The cross section also shows that the traffic lanes on the carriageway are proposed to be 3.25m wide in each direction and the carriageway width will be 6.5m in total.
+The cross section also shows an image of cyclists and pedestrians using the Shared Facility and cars in the traffic lanes.

-Drawing No. 6 Coast Road junction with Station Road and mini roundabout
+Drawing No. 6 Coast Road junction with Station Road and Shopping Access Roundabout

-This drawing shows continuation of the scheme up until the eastern tie-in of the proposed scheme.
-The drawing shows the proposed design along the R338 including the proposed Station Road Junction, the bridge, and the mini roundabout.
-The scheme ties into Oranmore Main Street immediately south of the proposed mini roundabout.
+This drawing shows the continuation of the proposed Scheme up to its eastern tie-in.
+The drawing shows the proposed design along the R338 including across the Station Road Junction and along Station Road, as well as across Haystack’s Bridge and the Shopping Access Roundabout.
+The Scheme ties into the existing layout on Main Street immediately south of the Shopping Access Roundabout.

 The drawing shows the proposed changes to the Station Road Junction.
-The existing left slip lane is removed.
-The existing central islands and pedestrian crossings at the T-junction are removed.
-The existing signalized pedestrian crossing on Station Road near the bus stops and Oran Town Centre is removed.
+The existing left turn slip lane is proposed to be removed.
+The existing central islands and uncontrolled pedestrian crossings at the T-junction would also be removed.
+The existing signalised pedestrian crossing on Station Road near the bus stops and Oran Town Centre would also be removed.

-The proposed junction layout is in a form of a STOP controlled T-junction.
-The Station Road is narrowed and junction with the Coast Road is tightened with single carriageway lane in each direction on Station Road.
-The Coast Road is proposed to be narrowed through the junction.
-The right turn lane into Station Road is maintained, although it is much shorter than existing to accommodate the new cycle track.
+The proposed revised junction layout is shown in the form of a STOP controlled T-junction.
+Station Road is narrowed and its junction with Coast Road is tightened to provide a 7.5m wide single carriageway with one traffic lane in each direction on Station Road.
+Coast Road is proposed to be narrowed to a width of 6.5m through the junction.
+The right turn lane into Station Road is maintained, although its length is reduced to accommodate the new cycle track.

-The drawing indicates that a new road surface will be required at this new T-junction.
-Large wedge of land to the north-west of the junction has been gained through the narrowing of the carriageways and tightening of the junction.
+The drawing indicates that a new road surface will be provided at this new T-junction.
+A large area of land on the northern side of the junction has been gained through the narrowing of the carriageways and tightening of the junction.
 This area is shown as hard/soft landscaping.

-A new segregated Signal Controlled Pedestrian and Cycle crossing at road level is proposed across Station Road circa 28m the north of the junction with Coast Road.
-This crossing is set-back from the Coast Road to enable stacking from Coast Road right turning traffic before giving way to pedestrians and cyclists at the crossing.
-L-shaped Red Blister Tactile Paving is shown at the pedestrian crossing at Station Road.
-Pedestrians and Cyclists are proposed to cross Station Road at road level.
+A new carriageway-level parallel signalised pedestrian and cyclist crossing is proposed across Station Road circa 28m north-east of the junction with Coast Road.
+This crossing is set-back from Coast Road to enable vehicle stacking for traffic turning off Coast Road before stopping at the crossing when a red signal is displayed.
+L-shaped red-coloured blister tactile paving is shown on either side of the pedestrian side of the parallel signalised crossing on Station Road.